Arianof/mini-pyTourch/README.md

 - The structure of neural networks and how layers and neurons interact.
 - The fundamentals of training a model using gradient descent.

-Whether you’re a student, a deep learning enthusiast, or just curious about how popular frameworks like PyTorch work under the hood, this project provides a hands-on approach to grasp the core concepts of neural network training and automatic differentiation.

 ## Getting Started

 To start experimenting with Mini PyTorch, simply clone the repository, explore the code, and try building and training your own neural network models.
 Contributions and feedback are welcome!

-Happy coding!